-(a) The transferability of credits you earn at this institution is at the complete discretion of an institution to which you may seek to transfer.
+- (a) The transferability of credits you earn at this institution is at the complete discretion of an institution to which you may seek to transfer.
 Acceptance of the degree or certificate you earn in any of this institution's educational programs is also at the complete discretion of the institution to which you may seek to transfer.
-If the credits, degree, or certificate that

-- (b) If the institution has a general student brochure, the institution shall provide that brochure to the prospective student prior to enrollment.
+If the credits, degree, or certificate that you earn at this institution are not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
+For this reason, you should make certain that your attendance at this institution will meet your educational goals.
+This may include contacting the institution to which you may seek to transfer after attending this institution to determine if your credits, degree, or certificate will transfer. - (b) If the institution has a general student brochure, the institution shall provide that brochure to the prospective student prior to enrollment.
 In addition, if the institution has a program-specific student brochure for the program in which the prospective student seeks to enroll, the institution shall provide the program-specific student brochure to the prospective student prior to enrollment. - (c) An institution shall provide the school catalog to any person upon request.
 In addition, if the institution has student brochures, the institution shall disclose the requested brochures to any interested person upon request.